llinsss/llinsss/README.md

 - 👋 Hi, I’m @llinsss
 - 👀 I’m interested in ...
-Html,css
+Html,css, javascript, mongoDB, Node, SQL, Express.
-- 🌱 I’m currently learning ...html
+- 🌱 I’m currently learning ...Data analysis using R
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...+2348034643536 llinsomoudu@gmail.com

 <!---
 llinsss/llinsss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.